TL;DR

-This post will walk you through what quality management is, why it matters, and how it can fine-tune your software development life cycle.
+This post will walk you through what quality management is, why it matters, the difference between quality concepts, the core principles of quality management, the main benefits and challenges of quality management, and how it can fine-tune your software development life cycle to be more reliable and efficient.

 Quality management as a formal concept dates back to the early 20th century, when manufacturing industries began focusing on quality control